preetiGusain/warranti-backend/README.md

 FRONTEND_URI
 JWT_SECRET
 JWT_COOKIE_EXPIRE
-SUPABASE_URL
-SUPABASE_KEY
+CLOUDINARY_CLOUD_NAME
+CLOUDINARY_API_KEY
+CLOUDINARY_API_SECRET

 ```

 Use `.env` file to manage these.

 ---

-## File Uploads to Supabase
+## File Uploads to Cloudinary
-Files like receipts, warranty cards, and product images are uploaded to a `warranty-files` bucket on Supabase.
+Files like receipts, warranty cards, and product images are uploaded to Cloudinary.
 Files are structured as:
 ```
 /userId/warrantyId/filename.ext
 ```
-Uploads are done using `uploadFileToSupabase()` in `services/uploadFileToSupabase.js`.
+Uploads are done using `uploadFileToCloudinary()` in `services/uploadFileToCloudinary.js`.

 ---